 auDA is the trusted administrator of the .au domain - a role we carry out on behalf of the Australian community.
-To continue supporting Australians into the future, we'vewe have undertaken a thorough strategic planning process to consider, considered our operating environment, future challenges and opportunities, and determined our proposed areas of strategic focus for 2026-30.
+To continue supporting Australians into the future, we have undertaken a thorough strategic planning process, considered our operating environment, future challenges and opportunities, and determined our proposed areas of strategic focus for 2026-30.

-The auDA Board has participated in the process for developing the Draft Strategy and seeks sought feedback from auDA's multi-stakeholder community prior to finalising and endorsing the Strategy its finalisation.
+The auDA Board participated in the process for developing the Strategy and sought feedback from auDA's multi-stakeholder community on the strategy prior to its finalisation.